 Many plants depend on insect pollination in order to make fruit and produce seed.
-Their existence depends on visiting pollinators.
-These flowers evolved to use scents, as well as, different colors and markings to lure in pollinators.
+Bees help flowers by providing pollination as they move from flower to flower.

 One top of the head is a cluster of 3 small eyes called “ocelli”.
-Ocelli and not used to gather images, they are light receptors.
+Ocelli are not used to gather images, they are light receptors.
 They help the bees measure light intensity and also aid in navigation.

 How Bees See Color

 But when they approach their target location, the colors come into focus.
 Jurgen Tautz has some wonderful info about this in his book – The Buzz about Bees.

 Bees can not see red.
-They do not have photo receptors to interested the color red.
+They do not have photo receptors to interpret the color red.
 Of course, this does not mean that red things are invisible to bees – instead they look black.

 What Colors do Bees Like Best?

 Unfortunately, you will never see bee’s purple because it is a combination of yellow and UV light.
-According to research, bees favorite colors are purple, violet and blue.
+According to research, bees’ favorite colors are purple, violet and blue.

-But that doesn’t mean they don’t visit flowers of many other colors.
+But, that doesn’t mean they don’t visit flowers of many other colors.
 They forage for food wherever they can find it and color is only one cue.

-The honey bee may be very small but they are to process sight information much faster than humans.
+The honey bee may be very small but they are able to process sight information much faster than humans.

-The ability of these remarkable bee eyes to see analyze polarized UV light must not be overlooked.
-This enables them to navigate by the sun – even when the sun is not shining.
+In addition to helping bees see flowers, polarized UV light helps them navigate.
+It enables them to navigate by the sun – even when the sun is not shining.

 Can Bees See in the Dark?